fly-apps/elixir_opentel_and_grafana/README.md

 end
 ```

-With this in place, we are able to configure our application at runtime so that it is able to send traces to the correct
+With this in place, we can configure our application at runtime to send traces to the correct
 service.
-In in this example we will be leaning on Tempo to capture and persist traces.
+In this example, we will lean on Tempo to capture and persist traces.
 Once the traces are in Tempo, we
-can then use Grafana to explore the persisted traces and see why our endpoints differ in performance.
+can use Grafana to explore the persisted traces and see why our endpoints differ in performance.

-As you can see, there is not a lot of ceremony or effort needed on our part in order to start collecting traces from our
+Hopefully, it's clear that there is not a lot of ceremony or effort needed on our part to start collecting traces from our
 application.

-Next, let's see how we can deploy our application and all of its dependencies to Fly.io so we can capture
-and view some real traces.
+Next, we'll deploy our application to Fly.io to capture and view some real traces!

 ## Deploying and Observing Your Application on Fly.io